 Virginia is available for informative and fun speaking engagements.
 Are you a professional agent?
 Check out her books and if they float your boat or may float somebody else’s, feel free to get in touch.
 Thank you.

 virginia dot arthur at rocketmail dot com

 Rachel Carson, John Muir, Ed Abbey (of course), Mark Twain, Vine Deloria, J.D.
-Salinger, Kurt Vonnegut, John Irving, Hunter S., Tom Robbins, Wendell Berry, Wallace Stegner, Carl Sagan, Theodore Roethke, E. M. Forster, Aldo Leopold, H.D.
+Salinger, Kurt Vonnegut, John Irving, Hunter S., Tom Robbins, Wendell Berry, Wallace Stegner, Lewis Sinclair, Carl Sagan, Theodore Roethke, E. M. Forster, Aldo Leopold, H.D.
 Thoreau, Olas & Mardie Murie, Garret Hardin, Pam Houston, Mary Austin, Barbara Ehrenreich, Erma Bombeck, Sinclair Lewis, James Thurber, Emile Zola, Carl Hiaasen, T.C.
 Boyle, Frank Norris, George Stewart (Earth Abides, consider it a kind of preparation manual for the future), Marc Reisner (Cadillac Desert), Derrick Jensen, Chekhov, Nietzsche, Tolstoy, Dostoevsky, J.J.
 Rousseau, Huxley (both), Flavonoid, Thylakoid, Carotenoid, and so many more…where to stop?